michaelnmmeyer/dharma/fonts/readme.md

 We do not use Google Fonts' HTTP API because, for some reason, they do not include COMBINING RING BELOW in the fonts accessible through the API, although the character is present in the full fonts that can be manually downloaded from the website.
-They also probably exclude other characters useful for us.
+They also probably exclude other characters useful for us, not checked further.

 Useful documentation for fonts subsetting: